ibm-cloud-docs/cis/alerts.md

 :   The instance name or ID.

 `--output`
-Specifies the output format; only JSON is supported.
+:   Specifies the output format; only JSON is supported.

-### Creating a security alert from the CLI
+### Creating a security alert policy from the CLI
 {: #cli-create-security-alert}

 Create an alert policy about spikes in firewall events.
 Firewall events alerts use a z-score calculation over the last six hours and five-minute buckets of events.
 An alert is triggered whenever the z-score is more than 3.5 (the threshold).
 Duplicate alerts are not recieved within the same two-hour time frame.